Class Action Against CI, AIC and CIBC Asset Management

 Class action description

-This class action alleges that CI, AIC and CIBC Asset management allowed frequent short term market timing transactions in some of their funds, such transaction having the effect of diluting the return of ordinary long term investors.
+This class action alleges that the defendant mutual fund managers allowed frequent short term market timing transactions in some of their funds, such transaction having had the effect of diluting the return of ordinary long term investors.

 All Quebec province residents who, between January 1st 2000 and December 31st 2003, owned shares of one or more of the mutual funds listed in the claim.